Malorie (novel): Development

 Malerman began thinking about a sequel to Bird Box after viewing the Netflix adaptation, as his fiancée asked him what would happen to Malorie and stated that this was up to him to determine.
 The novel was officially announced in March 2019.
 He has described the writing process as "very fluid" while also stating that writing characters in a universe where they are unable to view their surrounding world posed a challenge.
 While writing the prior novel Malerman had to excise various portions of Bird Box and planned on adding them into Malorie, but ultimately decided against it.

 Publication

 Malorie was released in hardback and ebook format on July 21, 2020, through Del Rey Books.
 An audiobook adaptation narrated by Cassandra Campbell, who also narrated Bird Box, was released through Random House Audio.
 The novel was initially planned to release in October 2019, but was delayed.

 Reception

-Critical response to the novel was "mixed", based on 10 reviews compiled by Book Marks.
 Bill Sheehan of The Washington Post praised Malerman for "balanc[ing] the novel's various elements — family drama, road novel, supernatural thriller — with skill and genuine compassion for his characters and their blighted lives."
 The novel was also reviewed in the July 2020 issue of Locus.